 Now that you’re free from drug addiction, you must know by now that having people to give you motivation in any way possible is of vital essence.
 When you feel like you’re doing no good, they’re there to catch you.
 In times of withdrawal, they were there to help you through it.

-Support groups are effective and proven tools in achieving long-term addiction recovery.
+Support groups are effective and proven tools for achieving long-term addiction recovery.
 Being in touch with your inner feelings and fears is much easier when you don’t have to go through it alone.
 You may try reaching out to family members and friends whom you truly trust and value.

 Some even try going to anonymous meetings to discover new peers where they can share similar experiences and build a sober network.
 In the long run, you’ll be able to keep track of not just your own progress but also of other people undergoing the same journey as you.
 After all, victories are sweeter when achieved together.